 The Agency's financial statements are prepared using the accrual basis of accounting with accounting principles generally accepted in the United States of America (GAAP) for public authorities.
-The Government Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
+The Government Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.

 The accounting and financial reporting treatment applied to the Agency is determined by its measurement focus.
 The transactions of the Agency are accounted for on a flow of economic resources measurement focus.
-With this measurement focus, all assets and liabilities associated with the operations are included on the statement of net position.
-Net position (i.e., total assets net of total liabilities) are segregated into restricted and unrestricted components, as follows:
+With this measurement focus, all assets and liabilities associated with the operations are included in the statement of net position.